• Skip to main content

 Let me start with the definition and meaning of “osusume”.

 • osusume – おすすめ : a noun meaning ‘recommendation’ in Japanese.
-This can also work as a plural noun meaning ‘recommendations’.
+This can also work as plural.
 Learn more about Japanese plural.

-It has some kanji expressions, but Japanese people often write it in hiragana.
-It’s also worth mentioning that in more casual situations, like in shops, restaurants, and bars, even its katakana expression is common as well.
+This can be written in kanji, but Japanese people often write this in hiragana.
+It’s also worth mentioning here that this can be written in even katakana in more casual situations like in shops and bars.
 In this blog post, however, I will focus on its hiragana expression.

-• susume – すすめ : the same as explained already.
-This is a noun meaning ‘recommendation’ in Japanese.
+• susume – すすめ : a noun meaning ‘recommendation’ in Japanese.

-From these two words, we can understand that “osusume” is the polite expression of “susume” and literally means ‘recommendation’ or ‘recommendations’ in Japanese.
-We can use “susume” alone to say “recommendation” in Japanese, but somehow it sounds more formal and stiff than its polite expression.
-Perhaps, this fact would sound weird to Japanese learners.
-I guess, however, that Japanese people used the polite expression way too much often, so the roles of these two had been switched.
+These two components tell us that “osusume” is literally the polite expression of “susume” and thus politely means ‘recommendation’ in Japanese.
+To tell the truth, we can use “susume” alone to mean ‘recommendation’ in Japanese, but somehow it sound more formal than its polite expression.
+Perhaps this sounds a bit weird to Japanese learners, but sometimes this kind of shift can happen.
+Japanese people use polite expressions way too often, resulting in losing their original politeness.

-When we meet new Japanese expressions, we should check their components in detail to understand their meanings clearly and deeply.
-In many cases, components tell us a lot about meanings of expressions they form.
+When we meet new Japanese words, we should check their grammatical components in detail to understand their meanings clearly and deeply.
+In many cases, components tell us a lot about the meanings of the words they form.
 Actually, here, we could get the better understanding of “osusume” through the detailed check above.

-Then, let me explain how to use “osusume” through the example sentences below.
+So far, I’ve explained the definition and meaning of “osusume” together with its grammatical components.
+Then, let me explain how to use it through the example sentences below.

-Example #1: how to say “my recommendation” in Japanese
+Example #1: how to say “recommendation” in Japanese

 kore ga watashi no osusume desu – これが私のおすすめです (これがわたしのおすすめです)